 Yearly Archives: 2022

-Shaky foundations: Central bank independence in the 21st century
+shaky foundations: central bank independence in the 21st century

 Central bank independence (CBI) has often been presented as a superior institutional arrangement demonstrated by economists in the 1980s for achieving a common good in a non-partisan manner.
 In this article, we argue that this view must be challenged.
+The growing gap between theory and practices makes plausible a further shift of the institutional arrangement towards a democratization of monetary policy.

 International Conference: Innovation and climate change governance